When Access Disappears

 The Diagnosis

 We were driving toward the cabin.
-She tried to talk.
-The tests and diagnosis had landed hard.
-Outside the window, the trees blurred past us in streaks of green and shadow.
+She tried to talk, but the tests and diagnosis had landed hard.
+Outside the window, the trees blurred past in streaks of green and shadow.
 “Stable” had meant something different when she was flat on the table.
-Now it felt like a sentence.
-She wasn’t dying.
-She wasn’t improving.
+Now, it felt like a sentence.
+She wasn’t dying, but she wasn’t improving.
 She was just stuck.

 “Julian.”

-I turned down the heat, rubbed my hand across my jeans like wiping something off, then nodded.
+I turned down the heat and rubbed my hand across my jeans, as if wiping something off, then nodded.
 “It’s called length-dependent sensorimotor polyneuropathy.”

-“Length-dependent means the longest nerves—legs, feet—are hit first.
+“Length-dependent means the longest nerves—your legs, feet—are hit first.
 That’s why you feel it there.
 Numbness, weakness, muscle control issues.
 It can move up.”

 “To my hands.”